mhavilah/panorama-server/README.md

 - Java 11 or newer
 - Maven 3.x

+## Client Application Project

+The client for this project is location at: [Panorama-Client@Github](https://github.com/mhavilah/panorama-client)

 ## Building
 The project can be build into an executable Jar archive via:
 ```Bash